 “It’s due to old age.”
 We hear or say this statement all the time.
-Still, in many cases it’s simply not true.
+Still, in many cases, it’s simply not true.
 For example, forgetfulness isn’t an inevitable consequence of aging.
 In fact, many older adults are sharp as a tack.
-What’s more, some research shows diseases such as Alzheimer’s may be delayed or even prevented.
+What’s more, some research shows diseases such as Alzheimer’s disease may be delayed or even prevented.

-So let’s look into some common assumptions about aging that are false.
+So, let’s look into some common assumptions about aging that are false.
 We’ll discover that no matter what your age, you can live, love and work just as well as the younger generation.
-In some cases, mature adults actually perform better than people half their age.
+In some cases, mature adults perform better than people half their age.
 Also, we’ll catch up on some healthy aging tips along the way.

-Most People Go Senile As They Age
+Most People Go Senile as They Age

-Keep The Brain Healthy
+Keep the Brain Healthy

 As far as avoiding dementia goes, some research shows there are ways to keep your brain healthy.
 The major risk factors for developing Alzheimer’s disease are: